oBreak/oB-twitter-search/README.md

 |Access Token Secret    |Example                     |

-Real keys and tokens will be found in the /conf/ directory after adding them to the appropriate conf.ini file.
+Real keys and tokens will be found in the /conf/ directory after adding them to the appropriate key-conf.ini file.

 After creating the conf.ini modeled after the conf-example.ini included in this repository with the appropriate data, the program should automatically extract the keys and request a bearer token.
-This bearer token will be saved as bearer.token in the /conf/ directory and will be passed for future requests.
+This bearer token will be saved as `bearer.token` in the `/conf/` directory and will be passed for future requests.

 ### Usage

-Currently the app is set to search based on the terms below.
-Edit these to whatever you would prefer to search for:
+Currently the app is set to search based on the terms in the `/conf/search.ini`.
+Edit the `/conf/search-terms.ini` and save as `/conf/search.ini` to whatever you would prefer to search for.
+Search parameter selection code (this can be edited to provide other search terms as desired):

     search_params = {
-        'q': 'Taylor Swift',
+        'q':            terms['q']['value'],
-        'result_type': 'recent',
+        'result_type':  terms['result_type']['value'],
-        'count': 2
+        'count':        terms['count']['value']
     }

 The app will then return the relevant data for those tweets as specified in the below section (both are found within the search() function).
+This section subject to change but will be preserved in the readme (for now).

     tweet_data = search_resp.json()
     for x in tweet_data['statuses']: